beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 this cannot be overridden)
 * archive scanner version changed to 17, won't be able to reuse an old archive cache.
 Expect a rescan of archives.
+* rescan now only happens on internal archive scanner version changes, and not on any engine version change.
 * optimize performance when scanning files on a HDD.
 * fixed the archive scanner sometimes failing due to having more files opened in parallel than the OS allows.